-TO QSL DIRECT, VIA E-MAIL OR THE BUREAU?
+TO REQUEST YOUR QSL DIRECT, VIA E-MAIL OR THE BUREAU?

-If you need a QSL for any of the stations that I manage, sending direct is strongly recommended and much preferred but please include adequate postage and a good quality C6 sized self addressed envelope (SAE) (114 mm x 162 mm, 4.5" x 6.4") for its return.
+If you need a QSL for any of the stations that I manage, using the OQRS facility on my web site is strongly recommended and much preferred.
+You can also send direct through the mail but please include adequate postage and a good quality C6 sized self addressed envelope (SAE) (114 mm x 162 mm, 4.5" x 6.4") for its return.

 Please note that there are up to three QSOs on each label and there may be more than one label per card.

-Via the bureau is OK or just fill in and send to me a Bureau Card Request Form to generate an e-mail request and, assuming your QSO details check with the relevant log and that it has not been previously confirmed, your QSL will be forwarded via the RSGB bureau in due course.
-There may be a considerable delay in you receiving your QSL(s), as the bureau process is very slow and, due to the large volume of bureau cards that I handle, I only tend to send outgoing cards to the RSGB once per year.
+I no longer collect cards from the RSGB bureau.
+Only QSL requests made through the OQRS facility on this site will be replied to.
+To make a request for a card to be returned via the RSGB bureau, please click here and complete the simple request form.
+Assuming your QSO details check with the relevant log, that it has not been previously confirmed and that the RSGB will accept QSLs from the particular station concerned, your card will be forwarded via the bureau in due course.
+There may be a considerable delay in you receiving your QSL(s), as the bureau process is very slow and, due to the large volume of bureau cards that I handle, I only tend to send outgoing cards to the RSGB every three months or so.
 Consequently, a delay of several years is to be expected.

-Please do NOT send duplicate cards via the bureau, as such requests do nothing more than overload the system and will NOT be answered.
+Please do NOT send duplicate cards via the bureau for OQRS requests, as they will NOT be collected OR answered.
+Such requests are deplored and do nothing more than overload the system.

 Back to main page.